aclaudiadavid/aclaudiadavid/README.md

 <!-- Introduction -->
 ### About me:

+Currently finishing my master's degree in Computer Science with a specialisation in Data Science.
+Some of my favourite areas are data visualization, data engineering and database management.
 <!--
 **aclaudiadavid/aclaudiadavid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.